North Korean suspect held in Kim Jong Nam probe expected to be deported: Source

 - Posted 01 Mar 2017 19:05

-KUALA LUMPUR: The only North Korean arrested so far by Malaysian police in connection with the death of Kim Jong Nam, the half brother of North Korea’s leader, is expected to be deported with no charges brought against him, according to a senior police source.
+KUALA LUMPUR: The only North Korean arrested so far by Malaysian police in connection with the death of Kim Jong Nam, the half-brother of North Korea’s leader, is expected to be deported with no charges brought against him, according to a well-placed source.

 IT software engineer Ri Jong Chol, 46, was arrested on Feb 17 at his apartment.
 His remand order, which was twice extended by a magistrate’s court, will expire on Friday (Mar 3).

-“Ri is expected to be deported as the Attorney-General will not be bringing charges against him,” a senior police source told Channel NewsAsia.
+“Ri is expected to be deported as the Attorney-General will not be bringing charges against him,” the source told Channel NewsAsia.

 He gave no details why charges will not be brought.